Couac: Consumption

-Absorbent, the couac replaces bread at every meal.
+Being absorbent, the couac is eaten like bread at every meal.
 Long and easy conservation, nourishing, naturally dehydrated, it ideally between the people staying in the forest menu.
 In the 18th century, Rozier and Chaptal explained that the browned and smoked couac was the only food of the travelers who boarded the Amazon river.
 And with a supply of ten pounds a man had enough to live fifteen days.